Underwriting Process Overview

 - Granting partial principal forbearance.

-Review Single-Family Seller/Servicer Guide (Guide) Chapter 62 for communication time line requirements for notifying borrowers of interest rate adjustments for Step-Rate Mortgages.
+Review Single-Family Seller/Servicer Guide (Guide) Chapter 8501 for communication timeline requirements for notifying borrowers of interest rate adjustments for Step-Rate Mortgages.

 A total monthly debt payment-to-income ratio is calculated after the PITIAS, and borrowers with ratios greater than or equal to 55 percent must agree to enter a free credit-counseling program with a HUD-approved housing counseling agency as a condition for the modification.
 To the extent permitted by applicable law, an escrow account must be maintained on the modified mortgage, even if the existing mortgage does not have an escrow account.